knpuniversity/javascript/knpu/ep1-basics/fixing-this-bind.md

 And yes!
 This is possible: we can take back control!
 Create a new variable:
 `var boundWhatIsThis = this.whatIsThis.bind(this)`.
-Just like `call()`, `bind()` is method you can call on functions.
+Just like `call()`, `bind()` is a method you can call on functions.
 You pass it what you want `this` to be - in this case our `RepLogApp` object - and it returns a *new* function that, when called, will *always* have `this` set to whatever you passed to `bind()`.
 Now, when we say `boundWhatIsThis.call()` and *try* to pass it an alternative `this` object, that